-Estimates for the basic reproductive number ( $R_0$ ) of SARS-CoV-2 range from 2-8.
-The $R_0$ in confined settings may be at the higher end of this range.
-The $R_0$ depends on a range of factors, including circulating strain, setting, vaccination rates and public health and social measures.
-The transmissibility of the Omicron variant is yet to be characterised.
+Estimates for the basic reproductive number (R_0) of SARS-CoV-2 range from 2-8.
+The R_0 in confined settings may be at the higher end of this range.
+The R_0 depends on a range of factors, including circulating strain, setting, vaccination rates and public health and social measures.